Spanish transition to democracy

 The democratic transition began two days after the death of Francisco Franco, in November 1975.
 Initially, "the political elites left over from Francoism" attempted "reform of the institutions of dictatorship" through existing legal means, but social and political pressure saw the formation of a democratic parliament in the 1977 general election, which had the imprimatur to write a new constitution that was then approved by referendum in December 1978.
 The following years saw the beginning of the development of the rule of law and establishment of regional government, amidst ongoing terrorism, an attempted coup d'état and global economic problems.
 The Transition is said to have concluded after the landslide victory of the Spanish Socialist Workers' Party (PSOE) in the 1982 general election and the first peaceful transfer of executive power.
 (Note: Some historians suggest an earlier date for the conclusion of the Transition including the 1977 general election, the 1978 Constitution, or the 1981 attempted coup.
 One writer suggests the Transition only concluded in 2006 with the end of consensus politics and the re-emergence of open debate on divisive issues.)

 The end result of the Transition according to Casanova was "at least from 1982 onwards, a parliamentary monarchy, based on a democratic constitution, with a large number of rights and freedoms, the consequence of a complex transition, riddled with conflicts, foreseen and unforeseen obstacles and problems, in the context of economic crisis and political uncertainty."
 However, as then-prime minister González said later, "the state apparatus was retained, in its entirety, from the dictatorship".

-Importantly, most of the significant aspects in the Transition were adopted by consensus between the governments and the opposition.
-In addition to this pragmatic, civic, "a-nationalist" leadership in Madrid, contributing factors to the success of the Transition were a Monarchy as a cohesive unitary symbol and the neutralisation of the Army's influence on political life.
-Additionally, the contrasting action of Basque violence and the peaceful mobilisation of Catalonia, successfully transformed Spanish politics during the Transition.
+Most of the significant aspects in the Transition were adopted by consensus between the governments and the opposition.

 While often cited as a paradigm of peaceful, negotiated transition, political violence during the Spanish transition was far more prevalent than during the analogous democratization processes in Greece or Portugal, with the emergence of separatist, leftist, fascist and vigilante terrorist groups and police violence.

 The re-democratization also led to Spain's integration into Europe, a dream of Spanish intellectuals since the end of the 19th century.
 Previous attempts at democratization included the First Spanish Republic and the Second Spanish Republic.